AzureIoTGBB/mxchip-to-iot-edge/modules/module2.md

 az iot hub device-identity create --device-id [device id] --hub-name [hub name] --edge-enabled
 ```

+We will call this one our "IoT Edge Device Id"

 Once the devices are created, we need to grab their connection strings.
-Run this command once for each device (the mxchip iot device and the new edge device)
+Run this command once for each device (the mxchip device id and the iot edge device id)

 ```bash
 az iot hub device-identity show-connection-string --device-id [device id] --hub-name [hub name]